-- 3.1 The Treasury Management service undertakes two main roles wiithin the Council: - 3.1.1 The Council is required to operate a balanced budget, which broadly means that cash raised during the year will meet cash expenditure.
-Part of the treasury management operation is to ensure that this cash flow is adequately planned, with cash being available when it is needed.
-Surplus monies are invested in low risk counterparties or instruments commensurate with the Council's low risk investment appetite, whilst providing adequate liquidity initially before considering investment return. - 3.1.2 The second main function of the treasury management service is the funding of the Council's capital plans.
-These capital plans provide a guide to the borrowing need of the Council, essentially the longer-term cash flow planning, to ensure that the Council can meet its capital spending obligations.
-This management of longer-term cash may involve arranging long or short-term loans or using longer-term cash flow surpluses.
-On occasion, when it is prudent and economic, any debt previously drawn may be restructured to meet Council risk or cost objectives. - 3.2 The contribution the treasury management function makes to the authority is critical, as the balance of debt and investment operations ensure liquidity and the ability to meet spending commitments as they fall due, either on day-to-day revenue or for larger capital projects. - 3.3 The treasury operations will see a balance of the interest costs of debt and the investment income arising from cash deposits affecting the available budget.
-Since cash balances generally result from reserves and balances, it is paramount to ensure adequate security of the sums invested, as a loss of principal will in effect result in a loss to the General Fund Balance.
+- 3.1 The Council is required to operate a balanced budget, which broadly means that cash raised during the year will meet cash expenditure.
+Part of the treasury management function is to ensure this cash flow is adequately planned, meets expenditure commitments but also to invest surplus monies in low-risk counterparties (organisations with which the Council has a financial relationship in terms of borrowings or investments), providing adequate liquidity initially before considering optimising investment return. - 3.2 The second main function of the treasury management service is the funding of the Council's capital plans.
+These capital plans provide a guide to the borrowing need of the Council, essentially the longer-term cash flow planning to ensure the Council can meet its capital spending operations.
+This management of longer-term cash will involve arranging long or short-term loans or using longer term cash flow surpluses.
+In addition, in certain interest rate environments, debt previously drawn may be restructured to meet Council risk or cost objectives. - 3.3 This report has been written in accordance with the requirements of the Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Treasury Management (revised 2021). - 3.4 The contribution the treasury management function makes to the authority is critical, as the balance of debt and investment operations ensure liquidity and the ability to meet spending commitments as they fall due, either on day-to-day revenue or for larger capital projects.

-- 3.4 Whilst any loans to third parties, commercial investment initiatives or other nonfinancial investments will impact on the treasury function, these activities are generally classed as non-treasury activities, (arising usually from capital expenditure), and are separate from the day to day treasury management activities. - 3.5 CIPFA defines treasury management as:
+- 3.5 The treasury operations will see a balance of the interest costs of debt and the investment income arising from cash deposits affecting the available budget.
+Since cash balances generally result from reserves and balances, it is paramount to ensure adequate security of the sums invested, as a loss of principal will in effect result in a loss to the General Fund Balance. - 3.6 Whilst any loans to third parties, commercial investment initiatives or other non-financial investments will impact on the treasury function, these activities are generally classed as non-treasury activities, (arising usually from capital expenditure), and are separate from the day to day treasury management activities. - 3.7 CIPFA defines treasury management as: